LaurentRDC/dissertation/content/graphite.md

 	\begin{tabular}{l | c | l}
 		Source & $\langle g^2_{e, A_1^\prime} \rangle$ [\si{\electronvolt\squared}] & Notes \\ \hline\hline
         This work, René de Cotret \emph{et al}\autocite{RenedeCotret2019} & $0.035 \pm 0.001$ & Experiment \\ \hline
+        Piscanec \emph{et al}\autocite{Piscanec2004}                      & $< 0.0994$        & Theory (graphene, upper bound) \\ \hline
-        Johannsen \emph{et al}\autocite{Johannsen2013}                    & $0.033 \pm 0.007$ & Experiment (trARPES) on graphene \\ \hline
+        Johannsen \emph{et al}\autocite{Johannsen2013}                    & $0.033 \pm 0.007$ & Experiment (trARPES, graphene) \\ \hline
         \multirow{2}{*}{Na \emph{et al}\autocite{Na2019}}                 & $0.050 \pm 0.011$ & Experiment (trARPES) \\ \cline{2-3}
                                                                           & $0.040$           & Theory \\ \hline
 	\end{tabular}
 	\label{tbl:graphite-eph-coupling-comparison}
 \end{table}

-## Conclusion and outlook
+## Conclusion

-TODO: We also note that the procedure presented can be easily extended to (equilibrium) thermal diffuse scattering measurements, where the phonon populations are known at constant  temperature, but the phonon vibrational spectrum is unknown.
-Therefore, using pre-photoexcitation data of a time-resolved experiment, one could infer the phonon vibrational frequencies, which are then used to determine the change in populations using the measurements after photoexcitation.
-This scheme only relies on the determination of phonon polarization vectors.
+In this chapter, a clear demonstration of the power of ultrafast electron diffuse scattering was presented.
+Harnessing the inherent redundancy of electron scattering patterns and prior knowledge of the crystal symmetry, UEDS measurements were endowed with energy resolution, resulting in a time-, energy-, and momentum-resolved view of phonon dynamics.
+The measurements were used to understand nonthermal phonon population dynamics.
+Finally, the phonon population dynamics at the $\vec{K}$ point was retrofitted into the non-thermal lattice model in order to extract mode-dependent electron-phonon and phonon-phonon coupling matrix elements, which were in good agreement with other experiments and calculations.

+### Outlook

+The procedure to extract phonon populations in @sec:graphite-ph-spectroscopy can be easily extended to other situations.
+One such situation is the case of thermal diffuse scattering measurements.
+At constant temperature, the phonon populations are directly related to their vibrational frequency; hence, the phonon band structure could be extracted.
+Phonon dispersion relations has been extracted before from x-ray diffuse scattering experiments[@Holt1999; @Xu2005], but these schemes are based on iterative (and unstable) fitting procedures.
+Using electron diffuse scattering instead presents some advantages, namely the inherently stronger scattering cross-section of electrons and the relatice commodity of electron microscopes, and the ability to directly invert the measurements matrix without fitting.
+Another situation where the method presented here can be extended is for the case of non-thermal phonon renormalization.
+For very early time-delays (say, $\tau < \SI{300}{\femto\second}$), the phonon populations may be considered somewhat constant.
+The dynamics effect on ultrafast electron diffuse scattering signals may be attributed to phonon renormalization, i.e. a change in vibrational frequency.
+In this case, the change $\Delta \omega_j(\vec{k}, \tau)$ can be extracted while keeping the phonon populations fixed.
+This has been used by the author in the case of photoexcited titanium diselenide, where a change in electronic correlations can change the dielectric screening, thereby hardening a particular phonon mode [@Otto2020].

 \FloatBarrier
 ## References {.unnumbered}
 \printbibliography[heading=none]

 [^1]: Note that the factor of $\hbar$ has been erroneously ignored by Castro Neto *et al*[@Neto2009].